 A Day Sponsorship is a unique way to show your support for VPM Public Radio.
 With a donation of $365 or more, you can choose any day of the year to celebrate a special event in your life or honor a friend, colleague or loved one on a birthday, anniversary, graduation or other special occasion.

 When you “sponsor” a day, your message will air six times on the date of your choice, provided that no other donor has reserved that date.
 Only four Day Sponsorships are available per day, two on the VPM Music station and two on the VPM News station.
 Dates fill up quickly so it is best to reserve your date as soon as possible.

 How should I format the message?

-Day Sponsorships begin with “Portions of VPM’s programming are made possible by…” followed by the first and last names of the person or persons who made the contribution.
+Day Sponsorships begin with “Today's programming on VPM is made possible by...” followed by the first and last names of the person or persons who made the contribution.
 You will have a maximum of 20 words after your name, for your message.
 Individual letters or numbers are considered words.
 For example, V-P-M would be 3 words.
 Day Sponsorships need to be written in the 3rd person.
 This is to avoid sounding as if our announcer is delivering the message.
-“Portions of VPM’s programming are made possible by John Smith, wishing his wife Mary a very happy birthday.”
+“Today's programming on VPM is made possible by John Smith, wishing his wife Mary a very happy birthday.”
 Please provide phonetic pronunciations, or verbal clues, for any words that might be in question, i.e. “Nina rhymes with china”.